T. C. Poonen: Political career

 In April 1898, leading Syrian Christians of all sects, formed the Travancore and Cochin Christian Association, to promote their interests and to deal with the discriminatory policies of the government.
 Barrister Poonen was its first President.
 In 1899, T. C. Poonen succeeded K. K. Kuruvilla, as the only Saint Thomas Christian representative to the Travancore Legislative Council (precursor to Sree Moolam Popular Assembly), constituted by Maharajah Moolam Thirunal Rama Varma.

 Under the leadership of T. C. Poonen, the Travancore and Cochin Christian Association submitted a memorial to Dewan K. Krishnaswamy Rao, demanding the dissociation of temple duties from executive offices, competitive exams for higher government posts and a more representative composition of administration.
 As the Dewan wasn't sympathetic, the association approached Viceroy Lord Curzon, on his visit to Travancore, in November 1900.
 But he declined to interfere in regional affairs.

 T. C. Poonen died in 1901; but the causes that he and several of his contemporaries stood for, did not.
-The various socio-political movements that began from late 19th century, transformed Travancore, and it's administration became much more inclusive and representative in the 20th century.
+The various socio-political movements that began from late 19th century, transformed Travancore, and its administration became much more inclusive and representative in the 20th century.